codership/documentation/galeracluster/source/arbitrator.rst

    group = example_cluster
    address = gcomm://192.168.1.1,192.168.1.2,192.168.1.3

-Then, when you start Galera Arbitrator, use the ``--cfg`` option.
+Then, to enable those options when you start Galera Arbitrator, use the ``--cfg`` option like so:

 .. code-block:: console

    $ garbd --cfg /path/to/arbitrator.config

-For more information on the options available to Galera Arbitrator through the shell, run it with the ``--help`` argument.
+For more information on the options available to Galera Arbitrator through the shell, run ``garbd`` with the ``--help`` argument.

 .. code-block:: console